 However, if people have had frequent attacks and have changed their behavior to avoid future attacks, treatment with drugs and/or psychotherapy is usually necessary.
 People with panic disorder are more receptive to treatment if they understand that the disorder involves both physical and psychologic processes and that treatment can usually control the symptoms.

 Drugs that are used to treat panic disorder include

-Most types of antidepressants—tricyclic antidepressants, monoamine oxidase inhibitors (MAOIs), selective serotonin reuptake inhibitors (SSRIs), serotonin modulators, and serotonin-norepinephrine reuptake inhibitors (SNRIs)—are effective (see Table: Drugs Used to Treat Depression).
+Most types of antidepressants—tricyclic antidepressants (TCAs), monoamine oxidase inhibitors (MAOIs), selective serotonin reuptake inhibitors (SSRIs), serotonin modulators, and serotonin-norepinephrine reuptake inhibitors (SNRIs)—are effective (see table Drugs Used to Treat Depression Drugs Used to Treat Depression ).

-Benzodiazepines work faster than antidepressants but can cause drug dependence (see Antianxiety and Sedative Drugs) and are probably more likely to cause sleepiness, impaired coordination, memory problems, and slowed reaction time.
+Benzodiazepines work faster than antidepressants but can cause drug dependence and are probably more likely to cause sleepiness, impaired coordination, memory problems, and slowed reaction time.

 Different forms of psychotherapy are effective.